anibalbastiass/android.cs.shopcartchallenge/README.md

-# Cornershop Cart app with dynamic counters
+# ShopCart app with dynamic counters
 > Challenge app for Android Engineer technical test, very useful and funny app for apply Android Architecture components.

-This project is a Cornershop technical test for apply Android Enginner job.
+This project is a technical test for apply Android Enginner job.
 Goal: Build a app consuming a ElasticBeanstalk AWS NodeJS instance with a API REST for CRUD counter cart and keep persistence between API REST and local database.
 Observable vars and ViewModel/LiveData refresh data when is changing counters.

 ## Steps